 1. You can smell EVERYTHING while pregnant

-Heightened sense of smell is one of the most common pregnancy symptoms, but no one really talks about it.
-You can seriously smell everything.
+A heightened sense of smell is one of the most common pregnancy symptoms, but no one really talks about it.
+But, unfortunately, you can seriously smell everything.
 And that is not always a good thing.

 This is what can bring on morning sickness.
 The smell of meat cooking for me would have me running to the bathroom.
 I could not stand it.

 I could smell what my husband had for lunch right when he walked through the door sometimes.
 Sometimes it made me sick, but other times it would make me crave something.

 This weird pregnancy symptom is due to your increased estrogen levels are responsible for your susceptible nose.
 It makes any scent seem intense.